-Results from the three categories (3, 6, 12 and 24 hours) will be sorted first, by number of laps and second, by total elapsed time.
-Only full laps will be counted when finished in your allotted time period.
+Results from the four categories (3, 6, 12 and 24 hours) will be sorted first, by number of laps and second, by total elapsed time.
+Only full laps will be counted when finished within the allotted time period.

-Note, the 3, 6 and 12 hour events are run in multiple heats, so in order to be the overall winner, you must run more laps faster than all runners in each heat.
+Note, the 3 and 6 hour events are run in multiple heats, so in order to be the overall winner, you must run more laps faster than all the runners in each heat.

 All runners need to notify the Aid Station timer upon finishing their final lap in the allotted time.
 If a runner chooses to stop early, they also need to let the aid station captain that they are done.
 From this point they are on their own and may choose to hang around the aid station to cheer on other runners or head home.

 Pacers are not allowed for any event.
 The only exception is for runners 70 years old or older.

 No dogs on the course during the race.
 Dogs are welcome at the Trailhead but must be kept on leash.